-Needs to work with users on their account who are not in compliance.
+Needs to work with users on his account who are not in compliance.

 Needs to be willing to work with the committee to resolve any non-compliant activity.

-Needs to attend the annual Weatec Technology Training Meetings.
+Needs to attend the Weatec Technology Training Meetings.

 For business accounts, these responsibilities may be delegated to others in his company but he will still be responsible and is the person that Weatec communicates with.

 It is suggested that this person is not the organizations chief IT person as they may have the most knowledge how to bypass filtering systems etc.

 Weatec Users Requirements and Expectations

 Users are to read and comply with the guidelines set forth in this document.

 Each user is to report to their contact person any inappropriate content that is not being filtered out by their filtering system.

 All users are encouraged to attend the Weatec Training Meetings.